Antique Aizu Lacquerware Bowls (Set of 2)

 • Keep out of direct sunlight to prevent discoloration and glaze deterioration

-• When stacking lacquerware for long-term storage, place a piece of paper between each piecel to prevent damage
+• When stacking lacquerware for long-term storage, place a piece of paper between each item to prevent damage and to help the lacquer and wood retain moisture, reducing the risk of cracking or peeling

 Vintage, antique and pre-loved items may show some signs of aging or wear.
 Please inspect the photos carefully before making your purchase.